ssledz/ssledz.github.io/source/_posts/2018-12-18-monad-transformers-a-quick-recap.markdown

 However there are two caveats to this solution worth noting.
 What happened if there is no such user or the user exists but it has no address ?

-If so we will see Null Pointer Exception in logs - sick !
+It is obvious that we will see `Null Pointer Exception` - sick !

-Of course we can filter out those nulls and rewrite functions to be aware of nulls but as you already know this also is not a good solution.
+Of course we can filter out those nulls and rewrite functions to be aware of them but as you already know this is also not a good solution.
 Can we do better ?
 Of course we can, let's introduce a context aware of whether value exists or not.
 ```scala